Longtime residents of Tucson, Arizona, remember the area as “prison camp.”

 They instructed him to return to Tucson, grab a bite to eat, and come back later.
 After a meal in town, Gordon Hirabayashi threw himself at them and insisted they put him in jail.

-He served a short sentence and after the war ended returned to the Seattle area.
+He served a short sentence and returned to the Seattle area after the war ended.
 But his legal struggles continued as he fought to clear his name.
 His fight also helped keep Japanese incarceration from becoming a forgotten part of history.

 Hirabayashi stood up for his rights based on moral beliefs.
 He was a religious pacifist in the Quaker tradition.
 When his nephew, Lane Ryo Hirabayashi, saw his uncle’s wartime diaries, he was surprised by the depth of his conviction.
-Lane and his father helped Gordon write the 2013 book A Principled Stand, The Story of Hirabayashi v.
-The United States.
+Lane and his father helped Gordon write the 2013 book A Principled Stand: The Story of Hirabayashi v. the United States.

-“Gordon did not wear his spirituality on his sleeve.”
-Lane Hirabayashi explained.
+“Gordon did not wear his spirituality on his sleeve,” Lane Hirabayashi explained.

-“It was a revelation to me when I began working with my dad through Gordon’s diaries from ’42 and ’43 and his personal correspondence, he was a deeply religious person.
+“It was a revelation to me when I began working with my dad through Gordon’s diaries from ’42 and ’43 and his personal correspondence; he was a deeply religious person.
 Because Gordon did not preach.
 The kinds of things he believed, he tried to live them.”

 The word internment legally refers to the wartime confinement of enemy aliens.
 Not American citizens.